The Great Financial Crisis was Triggered by a Series of Unrelated Factors

 Conflicts of interest, Moral hazard

-Rating agencies need to be honest but they may get more deals in the short-term if they are less careful and strict when giving out ratings
+Rating agencies need to be honest but they are incentivized to get more lax so they can have more deals in the short-term.

 Some managers only had short-term incentives